anushka369/GeeksForGeeks/README.md

 ## 🔗 Links to Problems

-Each solution file contains a link to the corresponding problem on HackerRank. <br> Please ensure you have a HackerRank account to view them.
+Each solution file contains a link to the corresponding problem. <br> Please ensure you have a GeeksForGeeks account to view them.

 ---